bitcoin-dot-org/Bitcoin.org/README.md

   and click the *Watch* button to get notifications by email and on your GitHub home page.

-    Alternatively, email volunteer coordinator Dave Harding
+    Alternatively, email volunteer coordinators Will Binns
-    <dave@dtrt.org> with a short list of your interests and skills, and
+    <will@cryptopelago.com> or Dave Harding <dave@dtrt.org> with a short list
-    he'll email you when there's an issue or PR that could use your attention.
+    of your interests and skills, and they will email you when there's an issue or PR that could use your attention.

 * Help [write new documentation][] for the [developer documentation pages][] or [full node page][], or **review [PRs